 INFANT Irish Centre for Fetal and Neonatal Translational Research

-INFANT (the Irish Centre for Fetal and Neonatal Translational Research) commits to support the implementation of the Global Strategy for Women’s, Children’s and Adolescents’ Health by continuing to progress our research and innovation in perinatal healthcare, thereby addressing the most common complications of pregnancy and most significant problems for newborn babies.
+INFANT (the Irish Centre for Fetal and Neonatal Translational Research) commits to support the implementation of the Global Strategy for Women’s, Children’s and Adolescents’ Health (2016-2030) by continuing to advance our research and innovation in perinatal healthcare, thereby addressing the most common complications of pregnancy and most significant problems for newborn babies.
 INFANT recognizes that maternal and perinatal complications, which account for almost 10% of the global burden of disease, are disproportionately experienced in developing countries.
 INFANT will help to address this inequality through pioneering innovation in next generation devices that will transform antenatal and neonatal healthcare and service delivery.